Brad Jacobs: 2023–2024: Manitoba and Team Carruthers

+2024–present: Alberta and return to the Olympics

 In their first season together, the newly formed Jacobs team enjoyed plenty of success, finishing second at the 2024 National and the 2025 Masters grand slam events.
 Like the previous season, the Jacobs team pre-qualified for the 2025 Brier based on their CTRS ranking, which meant they bypassed the provincial qualifiers.
-At the 2025 Montana's Brier, the Jacobs rink would go on to win the national championship, beating Dunstone in the final and qualifying to represent Canada at the 2025 World Men's Curling Championship.
-At the 2025 World's, the Jacobs rink would go 11–1 in round robin play, but would lose to Scotland's Bruce Mouat in the semi-final.
-The team would rebound to win the bronze medal, beating China's Xu Xiaoming 11–2 in the bronze medal game.
+At the 2025 Montana's Brier, the Jacobs rink won the national championship, beating Matt Dunstone in the final and qualifying to represent Canada at the 2025 World Men's Curling Championship.
+At the 2025 Worlds, the Jacobs rink went 11–1 in round robin play, but lost to Scotland's Bruce Mouat in the semi-final.
+The team rebounded to win the bronze medal, beating China's Xu Xiaoming 11–2.

-Eight-ender

-During the semifinal of The Dominion 2012 Northern Ontario Men's Curling Championship, Jacobs and team scored a rare eight-ender, in the sixth end to win the game 14–3.
+Team Jacobs started the 2025–26 curling season winning the 2025 Pan Continental Curling Championships, beating John Shuster of the United States 7–3 in the final.
+They also had a strong year on the grand slam tour, finishing as semifinalists at the 2025 Masters and 2025 GSOC Tahoe.
+Team Jacobs tried to return to the Olympics at the 2025 Canadian Olympic Curling Trials.
+There, they finished the round robin in first place with a 6–1 record, and then beat Dunstone in both games of their best-of-three final to represent Canada at the 2026 Winter Olympics.

 Personal life

 Jacobs was born on June 11, 1985, in Sault Ste.
 Marie.
-Jacobs holds a bachelor's degree in geography from Algoma University.
+He holds a bachelor's degree in geography from Algoma University.
 He currently works as a senior marketing director for World Financial Group.
 He is married to Shawna Jacobs and has two children.